 This review of Freddy Farmer is played and tested on Nintendo Switch.
 Freddy Farmer is also available on PC (Steam).
 The game is available for $/€ 4,99.

 It is interesting to see that, with all the retro releases nowadays, one genre from the olden days never really took off with the new generation of indie-developers.
-Maybe it is because it is hard to combine the single-screen puzzle platformer genre, I’m talking about, with modern mechanics like rogue-lite RPG elements or deck-building.
+Maybe it’s because it is hard to combine the single-screen puzzle platformer genre, I’m talking about, with modern mechanics like rogue-lite RPG elements or deck-building.
 Thankfully, publisher/developer Flynn’s Arcade has a knack for delivering solid retro arcade games, especially in this once-revered subgenre.
-The recently released Freddy Farmer is another game in the critically acclaimed lineage of puzzle platformers like Donut Dodo, Murtop, Goliath Depot, and Cash Cow.
+The recently released Freddy Farmer is another game in the critically acclaimed lineage of puzzle platformers like Donut Dodo, Murtop, Goliath Depot and Cash Cow.
 On this site, we have reviewed many of these (and other Flynn’s Arcade games) and can almost blindly trust the quality output of the team from Barcelona.
-Great roots or not, we gave Freddy Farmer a good hard look to see if its keep up with its predecessors.
+Great roots or not, we gave Freddy Farmer a good hard look to see if it has kept up with its predecessors.

 Classic arcade gameplay

 Freddy Farmer follows the core essential principles of arcade gaming made popular between 1980 and 1986.
-The glorious period before arcade boards became more powerful and the industry shifted toward beat ’em ups, fighting games, and shmups.
-In essence the formula is simple: every level is a single screen, with one objective and a mechanics to score additional points.
-Simple enough indeed, but history proofed that adding a special flavour needs to really makes a game like special, usually in the form of one standout game mechanic.
+The glorious period before arcade boards became more powerful and the industry shifted toward beat ’em ups, fighting games and shmups.
+In essence the formula is simple: every level is a single screen, with one objective and a mechanic to score additional points.
+Simple enough indeed, but history shows that adding a special flavour is needed to really make a game like this stand out.
+Usually in the form of a unique game mechanic.

 The game sets the scene with Freddy Farmer witnessing his daughter’s kidnapping by a mysterious evil dragon.
 In desperation, he turns to a local wizard, who advises him to gather ingredients spread throughout the five worlds and make magic potions that could save his daughter from the clutches of evil.